Streaming binary logs

 2. Generate the Deephaven logger classes from these schemas.

-4. Compile the logger application.
+4. Compile the logger applications.

-5. Run the logger application.
+5. Run the logger applications.

 6. Query the tables to see the logged data.